joseramonc/rails-snippets/README.md

 (In american keyboard: <kbd>shift</kbd> + <kbd>cmd</kbd> + <kbd>.</kbd>)

-#### Customize ERB Blocks (extra configuration)
+#### [OPTIONAL] Customize ERB Blocks
-In your atom configuration file.
+In your atom configuration file (`config.cson`).
 Insert each erb block you'd like as an array with the first element as the opening erb and the 2nd element as the closing erb into rails-snippets's erbBlocks configuration array.

 As an example of how'd look like:
 ```
 # config.cson
 "*":
-  # all your configs...
+  # all your other configs...
   "rails-snippets":
       erbBlocks: [
         ['<%=', '%>']